 According to a report from Bloomberg, Apple is working on a higher-end version of the AirPods that will feature noise-cancelling technology and also water resistance.
 They're not built for swimming, but they'll be better equipped to withstand sweat and the elements.

 Bloomberg also claims that Apple is working to make the AirPods work from further away from your iPhone, as well.
-The higher-end AirPods should release in 2019 and cost more than the current version, which Bloomberg suggests will see its own refresh later this year with a more powerful chip and hands-free Siri requests.
+The higher-end AirPods should release in 2019 and cost more than the current version.

 Apple owns Beats these days, of course, but it sounds like Apple plans to make its own over-ear headphones as well.